Rhode Island Lighthouse History

 Range: 12 miles (1906)

-In 1895 and 1896 Congress appropriated a total of $60,000 to build a lighthouse and fog signal on Plum Beach Shoal.
+In 1895 and 1896 Congress appropriated a total of $60,000 to build Plum Beach lighthouse and fog signal on Plum Beach Shoal.
 Captains of ships using the West Passage of Narragansett Bay had been asking for a light at Plum Beach for a number of years.
-In foggy weather ships avoiding Dutch Island would sometime sail too far west and go aground on the shoal.
+In foggy weather ships avoiding Dutch Island would sometimes sail too far west and go aground on the shoal.

 In 1898, $9,000 was appropriated to complete the light.
 An additional row of metal plates was added to the foundation, before weather halted work in January 1899.
 In April work resumed on the lighthouse.
 It was finally finished on June first.
 A fourth order Fresnel lens was installed in the lighthouse and it was first lighted on July 1, 1899.